lodiatif/etl_pipeline/README.md

 First step is to initialise in-stream that fetches data from [JSONPlaceholder fake REST API](https://jsonplaceholder.typicode.com/).

-_instream_ by itself doesn't fetch data, it needs an extractor to do that.
+_instream_ by itself cannot fetch data, it needs an extractor to do that.
 Extractors are callable classes that have the logic of reading data from source and handing it over to _instream_ in the form of an iterator.

 Our source data is JSON list of users, etl-pipeline has a default extractor for reading JSON from REST API - HttpJSONExtractor, we will use that to initialise _instream_.
 Pass HttpJSONExtractor and provide parameters needed to initialize it.
 ```python